What Is Sustainable Living?

 - Be conscious of water use.
 There are tons of effortless ways you can cut back on water consumption.
 Reduce the number of times you flush the toilet (if it’s yellow, let it mellow!)
 Wear your clothes until they’re actually dirty so you can do laundry less.
 Stop letting the water run while you brush your teeth.
 Cut back on those therapeutic hour showers.
 Water your lawn less often.

 - Offset your travel emissions.
-Truly sustainable travel is hard, but one thing you can do to reduce the impact of those giant airplanes is by purchasing carbon offsets.
+Truly sustainable travel is hard, but one thing you can do to reduce the impact of those giant airplanes is by purchasing offsets from one of the best carbon offsets providers.
 No need to cancel your family vacay, but consider taking your unnecessarily consumerist souvenir budget and just applying that to offsetting instead.

 - Invest in sustainable, positive impact companies: We recently interviewed Future Super on our Podcast, an Australian Superannuation fund (very similar to a pension fund).
-They will invest (on your behalf) only in companies that don’t contribute to negative social and environmental outcomes.
-They told us that if just 7% of Australia’s population switched to an ethical fund manager, we could finance the entire switch to renewable energy.
-Just imagine what the US or China could do!
+They will invest (on your behalf) only in companies that don’t contribute to negative social and environmental outcomes (but practice carbon insetting for example).
+They explained that if just 7% of Australia’s population switched to an ethical fund manager, we could finance the entire switch to renewable energy.

-We recommend investigating where your pension is invested and if you’re fortunate enough to be able to invest more, consider investing in positive impact companies.
-“Money for Good” is extemely powerful!
+We recommend investigating where your pension is invested and if you’re fortunate enough to be able to invest more, consider socially responsible banks and ethical investing apps to get the best ROI (for you and the planet).

 FINAL THOUGHTS ON “WHAT IS SUSTAINABLE LIVING?”